 Bart’s research and teaching focuses on the interconnections between development and violent conflict.
 He is interested in development processes, aid, politics, de facto sovereignty and public authority in (violently) contested environments and transitional contexts.
 Bart’s predominate focus is on South Asia (and Sri Lanka in particular), with a developing interest in Southeast Asia (Indonesia in particular).
 In the past, he has also worked in Afghanistan, Indonesia, Liberia, and Sierra Leone.

-Head of School of Social & Political Sciences
+Head of School of Social and Political Sciences

 Adrian’s research interests are in political and social theory especially as they pertain to the politics of conflict and democracy in divided societies.

-Research Chair School of Social & Political Science
+Research Chair School of Social and Political Science

 Sarah’s primary research interests pertain to the role of social conflict in democratic governance, particularly in divided and post-conflict societies as well as settler colonialism, Indigenous-non-Indigenous relations, and justice.
 These interests cover research themes of: reconciliation and conflict transformation, indigenous politics and governance, agonism, dialogue, social movements, Australian politics, public policy, gender and politics.